zeisys/precedents.org_data_collection/README.md

 - `"Other citations available"` (Must list exact citation)
 - `"SC Citation"` (Not specific)

-## 2V (Column V) Legal Principle
+## 2V (Column V) Legal Principle 1

 **Definition:**
-A brief legal principle derived from the case.
+The primary legal principle derived from the case.
 A legal principle is a short rule or idea that judges use to decide cases.
 It comes from past court decisions and helps everyone understand what is fair and unfair under the law.
 Think of it like a rule in a game—if one person breaks it, the referee (the judge) uses the rule to make a fair decision.

+Creating this field might be challenging if you do not have a legal background.
+In that case, you can use an AI tool to help find the legal principles.
+However, this does not guarantee that the AI will give you the correct answers.
+By reading through, you must verify that the legal principle fits with existing precedents.
+Also, be aware that tools like OpenAI's ChatGPT, Google's Deep Mind, Meta's LLaMA, Amazon's Titan/Bedrock, and Microsoft's Copilot are known to provide inaccurate information.
+Relying only on the tool will ultimately lead to mistakes in your data.
+The best approach is to use the AI tool to gather data and manually check each field to see if the information is correct before including it in your final work.

 **Examples of Allowed Entries:**
 - `Fraudulent misrepresentation voids contracts`